The act of choosing; selection.

 Yet, many a time, as professional managers, there are choices (for our careers, for our work and for our self-development) that we make where do not fully exercise C.H.O.I.C.E.

-These simple six steps actually have been very helpful to me in decision-making and I hope it will also be helpful to you.
+Choice is six simple steps that have been very helpful to me in decision-making.
 Here’s how I use it:

 Clarity Honesty Objectively Intelligently Commitment Express

-- Understand what the problem, issue or opportunity clearly: without clearly understanding the issue we won’t know what information we need to solve it.
+- Understand what the problem, issue or opportunity is clearly.
+Without clearly understanding the issue we won’t know what information we need to solve it.

 - Be brutally honest with yourself and your team in identifying the problem or issue.

-- And be honest in evaluating if you have the required resources and ability to deliver the chosen course of action to achieve the goal.
+- Be equally honest in evaluating if you have the required resources and ability to deliver the chosen course of action to achieve the goal.

 - Be rational in planning each step leading to the goal.
 Identify the skills, expertise and resources needed, who has them, where you can get them from and at what cost.